Vizereth/V-Imagique/README.md

-# Imagique
-## React app for uploading and sharing images
+# React app for uploading and sharing images - Imagique

 ## Deploy